gristmill/jquery-popbox/README.md

 </div>
 ```

-Invoke the plugin by attaching it the selector.
+Invoke the plugin by calling it on a selector.

 ```html
 <script type='text/javascript'>